xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SCALE**?(cat\_labels, cat\_marks, reverse, between)

-Cat\_labels    is a number corresponding to the Number Of Categories Between Tick-Mark Labels box.
+Cat\_labels&nbsp;&nbsp;&nbsp;&nbsp;is a number corresponding to the Number Of Categories Between Tick-Mark Labels box.
 The default is 1.
 Cat\_labels can also be a logical value.
 If TRUE, an automatic setting will be used.
 If FALSE, or omitted, the number will be used.

-Cat\_marks    is a number corresponding to the Number Of Categories Between Tick Marks text box.
+Cat\_marks&nbsp;&nbsp;&nbsp;&nbsp;is a number corresponding to the Number Of Categories Between Tick Marks text box.
 The default is 1.
 Cat\_marks can also be a logical value.
 If TRUE, an automatic setting will be used.
 If FALSE, or omitted, the number will be used.

-Reverse    corresponds to the Categories In Reverse Order check box.
+Reverse&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Categories In Reverse Order check box.
 If reverse is TRUE, Microsoft Excel selects the check box; if FALSE, Microsoft Excel clears the check box.

-Between    corresponds to the Value (Z) Axis Crosses Between Categories check box.
+Between&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Value (Z) Axis Crosses Between Categories check box.
 If between is TRUE, Microsoft Excel selects the check box and the data points appear between categories.
 If between is FALSE or omitted, Microsoft Excel clears the check box.

 **Related Functions**

-Syntax 1   Changes the position, formatting, and scaling of the category axis in 2-D charts
+Syntax 1&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the category axis in 2-D charts

-Syntax 2   Changes the position, formatting, and scaling of the value axis in 2-D charts
+Syntax 2&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the value axis in 2-D charts

-Syntax 4   Changes the position, formatting, and scaling of the series axis in 3-D charts
+Syntax 4&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the series axis in 3-D charts

-Syntax 5   Changes the position, formatting, and scaling of the value axis in 3-D charts
+Syntax 5&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the value axis in 3-D charts

 Return to [top](#Q)